Sondra Locke: Fraud suit

-Between 1990 and 1993, Warner Bros. rejected more than 30 scripts that Locke pitched to the studio – including those for Junior (1994) and Addicted to Love (1997) – and refused to let her direct any of their in-house projects.The Triumph and Tragedy of Sondra Locke Yohana Desta, Vanity Fair, December 14, 2018 When her contract had yielded zero directing assignments three years in, Locke became convinced the deal was a sham.
-She began to seek corroboration and came across incriminating printouts from WB's bookkeeping records.
+Between 1990 and 1993, Warner Bros. rejected more than 30 scripts that Locke pitched to the studio—including those for Junior (1994) and Addicted to Love (1997)—and refused to let her direct any of their in-house projects.
+When her contract had yielded no directing assignments three years in, Locke became convinced the deal was a sham.
+She began to seek corroboration, and came across incriminating printouts from WB's bookkeeping records.
 Locke contended that the money WB pretended they were paying her came from Eastwood's pocket and was laundered through the operating budget of Unforgiven (1992).
-In June 1995 she sued him again, for fraud and breach of fiduciary duty."Locke Says She Was 'Humiliated'".
-Los Angeles Times, September 13, 1996 According to Locke's attorney Peggy Garrity, Eastwood committed "the ultimate betrayal" by arranging the "bogus" deal as a way to keep her out of work.
+In June 1995, she sued him again, for fraud and breach of fiduciary duty.
+According to Locke's attorney Peggy Garrity, Eastwood committed "the ultimate betrayal" by arranging the "bogus" deal as a way to keep her out of work.
 Garrity added that Eastwood had held out the allegedly counterfeit deal "like a dangled carrot" to persuade Locke to drop the earlier palimony suit.
 Locke said that she "was stunned and outraged at the way I had been tricked and cheated a second time."

 The case went to trial in September 1996.
-One juror disclosed that the panel sided with Locke by a 10-to-2 vote (nine votes are needed for a verdict) and were only debating the amount.
+One juror divulged that the panel sided with Locke by a 10-to-2 vote (nine votes are needed for a verdict) and were only debating the amount.
 Before any court decision could be made, Locke settled the case with Eastwood for an undisclosed amount of money.
 The outcome, Locke said, sent a "loud and clear" message to Hollywood, "that people cannot get away with whatever they want to just because they're powerful."
 According to Locke, "in this business, people get so accustomed to being abused, they just accept the abuse and say, 'Well, that's just the way it is.'
 Well, it isn't."

 For his part, Eastwood waved the lawsuit off as a "dime-novel plot," continuing, "it's all about money ... about getting something for nothing."
-He accused Locke of using her cancer to gain the jury's sympathy: "She plays the victim very well.
-Unfortunately she had cancer and so she plays that card."
+He accused Locke of using her cancer to gain the jury's sympathy, and cryptically suggested that karma would catch up with her.